Improving Your eCommerce Strategy: Crawl, Walk, Run

-Crawl, walk, and run - here are the baseline ecommerce tactics you should have in place, and the more complex tactics you should leverage later on.
+Here are the baseline eCommerce tactics you should have in place, and the more complex tactics you should leverage later on, as told through the steps: crawl, walk, and run.

-At its most basic, you want to make sure that your website is easy to navigate, capable of fulfilling orders, secure, and equipped with basic tools for building an audience.
+At its most basic level, you want to make sure that your website is easy to navigate, capable of fulfilling orders, secure, and equipped with basic tools for building an audience.

-Warehousing, inventory management, delivery, secure payment processing are all crucial to the success of your ecommerce website.
-Fortunately, most ecommerce platforms include some of these in their administrative suite, and others are offered by services such as Fulfillment by Amazon (FBA).
+Fulfillment: Warehousing, inventory management, delivery, secure payment processing are all crucial to the success of your eCommerce website.
+Fortunately, most eCommerce platforms include some of these in their administrative suite, and others are offered by services such as Fulfillment by Amazon (FBA).

-An ecommerce website has to be secure.
-There’s already a general unease about purchasing online, especially if a user is purchasing from a website that they’re new to.
-PCI (Payment Card Industry) compliant means that your website meets security standards for payment processing.
+PCI Compliance: An eCommerce website has to be secure.
+For some consumers, there's a general unease about purchasing online, especially if a user is purchasing from a website that's new to them.
+Payment Card Industry (PCI) compliant means that your website meets security standards for payment processing.

 There are a few different ways to process payments securely on your website, but the easiest and most secure is to integrate a managed payment gateway.
 A payment gateway will process payments separate from your website, which means that payment information isn’t stored on your website.
 In addition, you can theme an integrated payment gateway to match the layout of your website.